juju4/ansible-siftrem/README.md

 [OK]
 * menu entries are not available be it for sift (unity-based?) or remnux(lxde)
 * remnux use nginx, sift apache2...
-* travis fails because whole role take more than maximum time limit (50min) https://github.com/travis-ci/travis-ci/issues/3810
+* travis fails because whole role take more than maximum time limit (50min) or no space left on device https://github.com/travis-ci/travis-ci/issues/3810
+* packer build generate a vdi increasing to 250GB+ for unknown reason.

 ## Continuous integration